 Claudio Desderi (Calouste Gulbenkian Foundation)

-At Teatr Wielki Iria performed scenes from L’elisir d’amore (Adina) and Die Fledermaus (Adele).
+At Teatr Wielki Iria performed staged scenes from Donizetti's L’elisir d’amore (Adina) and Die Fledermaus (Adele).

-Iria graduated from the prestigious Guildhall School of Music & Drama in London, having then specialized in Historical Performance.
+Iria graduated from the prestigious Guildhall School of Music & Drama in London, where she then completed a Masters in Historical Performance.
 She received regular coaching from Dame Emma Kirkby and was a soloist with the Guildhall Baroque Orchestra (c.
-Pavlo Beznosiuk) and her own baroque ensemble Prince and Pauper Consort.
+Pavlo Beznosiuk) and her own baroque ensemble The Prince and Pauper Consort.
 Performances include Purcell The Fairy Queen (Night, Juno), Monteverdi L’incoronazione di Poppea (Drusilla), Handel Aminta e Fillide (Aminta), appearing at the London Handel Festival, St. Martin-in-the-fields, Brighton Early Music Festival, National Portrait Gallery.
-Other highlights include a staged version of Bach St. Mathew Passion at the National Theatre, directed by Sir Jonathan Miller.
+Other highlights include a staged version of St. Mathew Passion at the London National Theatre, directed by Sir Jonathan Miller.
+Recently Iria has given the first UK performance of San Ignacio (Zipoli) with El Parnaso Hyspano "Soprano Iria Perestrelo was a wide-eyed Xavier, androgynously pure" (The Tablet).

 “All were impressive, although I slightly favoured the warm and gentle timbre of Iria Perestrelo, her voice blending well into the instrumental consort.”